JoshOrndorff/recipes/src/storage/mapping.md

 ## Basic Interaction

-To interact with a storage map, it is necessary to import the `support::StorageMap` type (see example code with the necessary import statement [below](#ex)).
-Functions used to access a `StorageValue` are defined [in `srml/support`](https://github.com/paritytech/substrate/blob/master/srml/support/src/storage/generator.rs#L185):
+To interact with a storage map, it is necessary to import the `support::StorageMap` type.
+Functions used to access a `StorageValue` are defined in [`srml/support`](https://github.com/paritytech/substrate/blob/master/srml/support/src/storage/generator.rs):

 ```rust
 /// Get the prefix key in storage.